Kiss Chapped Lips Goodbye With This Two-Step Routine

 AdvertisementADVERTISEMENT

 “As someone with perpetually flaky lips, I never go to bed without wearing at least two coats of lip balm, but they don’t always do much for my dehydrated skin.
 Getting rid of the little scales on my lips has become somewhat of a hyperfixation for me, and I’ve tried everything from physical lip scrubs (too harsh) to ripping them off one by one (super painful and bloody — would not recommend).
-This two-step system from Dr. Idriss therefore cannot come at a better time in my life.
+This two-step treatment from Dr. Idriss therefore cannot come at a better time in my life.

 The Barrier Baste Lip Peel gently removes dead skin cells with mandelic acid, a chemical exfoliant also found in some of my favorite cleansers.
 I appreciate the minty sensation I get as I glide this across my lips, and that I don’t have to rinse anything off afterwards.
-Once the peel no longer feels sticky, it’s time to slather on the Lip Baste Treatment Lip Balm.
+Once the peel no longer feels sticky, it’s time to slather on the Lip Baste.
 Enriched with ceramides and squalane — both moisturizing ingredients I tend to gravitate towards in the winter — it feels like a nourishing (but not overly greasy) protective coat on the lips.
 I’d say that it’s far more efficient at locking in moisture and stays on the skin than your average lip mask, and I wake up with the softest, most pillowy lips.
 I’ve been turning to this combo the night before I’m due to wear lipstick to prep my lips, in order to make sure they have all the hydration they need.” — Venus Wong, Senior Writer

 AdvertisementADVERTISEMENT